demisto/content/Packs/AzureResourceGraph/Integrations/AzureResourceGraph/README.md

 Azure Resource Graph is an Azure service designed to extend Azure Resource Management by providing efficient and performant resource exploration with the ability to query at scale across a given set of resources.

-## Authorize Cortex XSOAR for Azure Log Analytics (Self-Deployed Configuration)
+## Authorize Cortex XSOAR for Azure Resource Graph (Self-Deployed Configuration)

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
 To add the registration, see the [Microsoft article](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).